 Since 1970, when his debut recording with the world-premiere of Antonio Lauro's legendary Sonata was released by the Promus label in South America and Belter in Spain, Ricardo Iznaola has produced 15 recordings for the Promus, Columbia and Luthier labels.
 In 1991 he founded his own recording and publishing company, IGW (Iznaola Guitar Works), through which his most recent and critically acclaimed CD's have been issued.
 IGW has recently released a double CD set, Heritage - The Guitar in Venezuela, an anthology of music by Venezuelan composers and a double CD set with Mr. Iznaola’s guitar arrangement of Franz Schubert’s lieder cycle Die Winterreise (Winter’s Journey), with acclaimed American basso Kenneth Cox.

-Ricardo Iznaola is Artist-in-residence, Director of the Conservatory Program and Chair of the Guitar and Harp Department at the Lamont School of Music of the University of Denver, where he has been honored with the Distinguished Faculty Artist Award in 1990 and the 1999 University Lecturer Award.
+Ricardo Iznaola is Artist-in-residence, Chair of the Guitar and Harp Department at the Lamont School of Music of the University of Denver, where he has been honored with the Distinguished Faculty Artist Award in 1990 and the 1999 University Lecturer Award.
 In 2004, he was awarded the John Evans Distinguished Professorship, the highest distinction bestowed by the University of Denver.
 Since 2001 he has been a faculty-artist at the prestigious Bowdoin International Music Festival, in Maine, USA.